 One of the cons you might find for YouTube ads is that – depending on the ad type you choose – your ad can be skipped.
 The upside to this, however, is that you’re only charged for the ads that are viewed, giving you a couple of “free” seconds of advertising before someone hits the skip button.

-All-in-all, YouTube ads can help you drive users to your website and increase awareness for your local business on an extremely popular platform.
+All in all, YouTube ads can help you drive users to your website and increase awareness for your local business on an extremely popular platform.

-6. Stay Top of Mind with Retargeting Ads
+6. Stay top of mind with retargeting ads

 If you’ve ever had the, “Hey, I was just looking at that” reaction to an advertisement, you’ve likely been retargeted.

 This type of online advertising involves showing display ads to users who have already expressed interest in your business, such as by visiting your website, liking your Facebook page, or subscribing to your email list.
 Retargeting ads can appear on the same sites as typical display ads but can also appear on Facebook.
+(Retargeting is sometimes referred to as remarketing.)

-Pros & Cons of Retargeting Ads
+Pros and cons of Retargeting ads

 Retargeting is effective because you can specifically court users who have already shown an interest in your business, leading to increased conversion rates.